jasonrandrews/arm-software-developers/content/en/cloud/vectorscan/snort.md

 cd hyperscan-build/
 ```

 Make a fix in source (tools/hscollider/sig.cpp) that has not been merged yet.
-See the changes to me made [here](https://github.com/intel/hyperscan/pull/358/commits/eac1e5e0354f3ead2c832e798d89f86082b77d75)
+See the changes to be made [here](https://github.com/intel/hyperscan/pull/358/commits/eac1e5e0354f3ead2c832e798d89f86082b77d75)

 Configure and build vectorscan